INCA TRAIL - 2 Days

 - The payment of any outstanding balance can be made at our office once you arrive in Cusco, after your briefing.
 Please keep in mind that we only accept cash.
 You may pay the entire price of your trip up front via PayPal or Western Union to avoid having to take out cash in Cusco.

 before starting the INCA TRAIL

-*Briefing at the Wayki Trek Office, with the exact time to be determined.
-We usually schedule the briefings in the morning one day before the trek.
+*Briefing is usually schedule the briefings in the morning one day before the trek.
 However, if your trek starts on a Monday, the briefing will be on the preceding Saturday morning.
 Please take this into consideration when booking your flight to Cusco.

 We’ll pick you up early from your hotel and take you to the train station in Ollantaytambo to catch the train to the trailhead at Km.
 104. Along the way, we’ll pass through beautiful valley landscapes with views of mountains, Andean villages, glaciers, and the spectacular scenery of the Sacred Valley.
 The route descends gradually along the Urubamba River, in all its natural beauty, towards the high cloud forest known as the “eyebrow of the jungle.”

 Once we’ve arrived at the Km.
 104 trailhead, we’ll register at the guard station and start our adventure to Machu Picchu!
 After registering we’ll visit Chachabamba, the first archaeological site on the trail.
 This site is noteworthy for its beautiful construction and location in the valley near the Urubamba River; its structures are still mostly intact.
 Afterwards, we’ll slowly ascend for around three hours towards the fascinating archaeological site of Wiñaywayna (2,650m – 8694 feet), where we’ll take in the sights and enjoy our box lunch.